jaytaph/RateLimitBundle/README.md

     # The memcache client to use for the memcache storage engine
     memcache_client:      default

+    # The Memcached service, use this if you dont use LswMemcacheBundle and want to specify a service to use
+    # Should be instance of \Memcached
+    memcache_service:    null # Example: project.memcached

     # The Doctrine Cache provider to use for the doctrine storage engine
     doctrine_provider:    null # Example: my_apc_cache